Forgotten Hard Rock Albums: The SHOTGUN MESSIAH Discography

 Sweden's Shotgun Messiah had one of the more interesting career arcs of the hair-metal era.
-Over the course of their three full length album releases in five years, these guys made a wide leap across the musical spectrum, starting out as a pouty, snotty glam/hair band and eventually morphing, Terminator 2-style, into a surprisingly heavy, jack-hammering industrial metal machine.
+Over the course of three full length album releases and five years, these guys made a wide leap across the musical spectrum, starting out as a pouty, snotty glam/hair band and eventually morphing, Terminator 2-style, into a surprisingly heavy, jack-hammering industrial metal machine.
 Their abrupt stylistic shifts earned them the disparaging nickname of "Bandwagon Messiah" in some circles, but y'know what?
 It all worked (as far as this writer is concerned, anyway) and their trio of CDs still sound pretty damn good today.
-Shotgun Messiah may never have become a household name, but they garnered a small but loyal "cult" audience and copies of their long-out-of-print CDs have become hard-to-find, often-pricey collectibles on the secondary market over the years.
+Shotgun Messiah never became a household name, but they maintain a loyal "cult" audience and copies of their long-out-of-print CDs have become hard-to-find, often-pricey collectibles on the secondary market.

 A bit of backstory: